macropin/docker-strider/README.md

 Possibly the best `Dockerfile` for Strider-CD

 - Uses `node` base image
-- Doesn't run as root.
+- Doesn't run as root
 - Thin Container.
-Uses linked MongoDB and SMTP services
+Uses linked MongoDB and SMTP containers for those services
 - Installs latest Strider-CD cleanly from Git sources.
+- Supports installing and upgrading plugins from the web UI

 ## Environment variables